rmarable/ParallelClusterMaker/INSTALL.md

 <nav># ./make-cluster.py -h
 ```

-## Creating an ParallelClusterMaker Installation Environment on OSX
+## Creating a ParallelClusterMaker Installation Environment on OSX

 Please be forewarned that this method is **not** recommended!
 It is more complicated, requires additional work, and may seriously damage your local OSX environment.